Mentoring at NHLI

 - Discuss with your line manager how the shadowing will be implemented (when it will take place, for how long, how your workload will be managed)

-- Contact the PTO Committee Chair, Gareth Hyde firstname.lastname@example.org, with your proposal
+- Once you line manager approves the shadowing.
+Contact the PTO Committee Chair, Gareth Hyde firstname.lastname@example.org, with your proposal